efrits-fr/led_matrix_max7219_arduino_library/.github/ISSUE_TEMPLATE/deprecation-request.md

 ---
-name: Remove request
+name: Deprecation request
-about: Suggest a deletion for this project
+about: Suggest a deprecation for this project
 title: ''
 labels: ''
 assignees: ''